Weight Loss Story

 Marathon Realities

-As I started to lose more weight and improved the quality of my diet, I noticed that it was starting to get easier to run.
+As I started to lose more weight and improved the quality of my diet, I noticed that running was starting to feel easier.
 I was running my usual routes in less time and with less perceived effort.
-I decided to I would attempt to train for the marathon again that summer.
-I was thrilled to get past the point in my training schedule where I had to stop the year before.
-I knew it was easier this time because I was smaller, healthier and in even better shape.
+I decided to attempt to train for the marathon again that summer.
+I was thrilled to get past the point in my training schedule where I had to stop the year before and started to believe I really might be able to do it.
+I knew it was easier this time because I was smaller, healthier and was in the best shape I’d ever been in.

 I continued calorie counting, food journaling through the early summer.
 I was running and exercising regularly, taking rest days when I felt I needed it.
 By July of 2008, I was down to 129 lbs.

-I never, ever dreamed I would get into the 120′s.
+I never, ever dreamed I would get into the 120’s.
 I now weighed less and was smaller than I was in high school.
 Once in a size 10-12, I was now wearing size 4.
 Shopping for clothes was actually fun!
-I no longer dreaded looking into the mirror in fitting rooms.
+I no longer dreaded looking into the mirror in fitting rooms, I actually enjoyed clothes shopping!
 I had more energy and really did feel like myself again – in fact, I felt better than I ever remembered feeling before.
+I was sleeping better, had lots of energy and just plain old felt good.
 People were constantly commenting on my changed figure and asking me how I did it.
-All these things helped me stay motivated to stick with it.
+All these things helped me stay motivated to stick with my new found eating habits.

 It was at this point that I stopped food journaling – I knew now what a healthy diet and proper portions really looked like.
 This was how I had to eat for the rest of my life.
 I was never on a diet; I had learned how to eat.